-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 27. Kansas City Chiefs

 Patrick Mahomes has played one NFL game.
 In it, he dazzled with his arm strength and led us to believe his raw ability mixed with Andy Reid's creativity and all of those offensive weapons the Chiefs have can put together something magical.
 The question is one of timetable, as Mahomes will surely need time to develop as a starter.
 Plenty of hope and excitement around this youngster, and the team feels confident enough in his readiness to give it a try that they dealt Alex Smith to Washington.
-But it's a high-risk move and hard to have much confidence in it until we see how it all unfolds.
+But it's a high-risk move, and it's hard to have much confidence in it until we see how it all unfolds.

 28. Miami Dolphins

-Miami's committed to Ryan Tannehill, for this year at least, but he's coming off a torn ACL as well and didn't play at all last year, so confidence isn't easy to come by.
+Miami is committed to Ryan Tannehill, for this year at least, but he's coming off a torn ACL as well and didn't play at all last year, so confidence isn't easy to come by.
 They didn't draft a quarterback, and so far they've added Brock Osweiler and Bryce Petty to the backup corps.
 So Tannehill's job looks safe.
 You just wonder about the sustainability of the whole situation in Miami, and whether changes are on tap for next offseason that would include the quarterback.

 29. Cleveland Browns

 It's got to be better.
 Honestly, that could be the Cleveland Browns' official 2018 team slogan.
 "The 2018 Browns: It's got to be better."
 You go 0-16 with an unprepared rookie starting games ahead of unprepared backups, you can only improve your confidence and your expectations for the quarterback position.
 Enter Tyrod Taylor, late of the Buffalo Bills, to start while No. 1 overall pick Baker Mayfield gets ready.
-Taylor is fine, and makes the Browns better, and Mayfield... who knows?
-Obviously, they believe he's the guy there long-term.
-He provides hope while Taylor should provide the week-to-week competence and stability the Browns lacked at QB last year.
+Taylor is fine, and makes the Browns better, and Mayfield ... who knows?
+Obviously, they believe he's the guy there long term.
+He provides hope, while Taylor should provide the week-to-week competence and stability the Browns lacked at QB last year.

 30. Arizona Cardinals

 When we did this three months ago, the Cardinals had literally no quarterbacks on their roster.
 They ranked last on the list.
 And you can argue that the addition of Sam Bradford in free agency alone should move them higher up this list.
 I could argue in return that Bradford's health history gives me pause, that backup Mike Glennon was a mess as a starter for the Bears last year and that No. 10 overall pick Josh Rosen is at this point an unknown from an NFL standpoint.
-If Bradford's healthy or Rosen advances quickly throughout the summer, no issue moving the Cardinals up ahead of some of the questionable situations ahead of them.
-But we'll need to see at least one of those things to believe them.
+If Bradford is healthy or Rosen advances quickly this summer, no issue moving the Cardinals up ahead of some of the questionable situations above them.
+But we'll need to see at least one of those things to warrant that move.

 31. New York Jets